 - If you do not receive entry at the completion of high school, you are able to apply whilst studying a degree.
 Entry through this pathway requires students to complete a minimum of one full-time year in a single degree.
 Through this pathway, your university marks will be substituted for your ATAR.

-- 17 places are available for Indigenous students through the Miroma Bunbilla Program.
+- 17 places are set aside for Indigenous students through the Miroma Bunbilla Program.

 - 170 offers into the program are made each year.